 The Office Christmas Party

 ‘Tis the season to be jolly and for many this means joining the annual tradition known as; The Office Christmas Party.
-Love it or hate it – there is an etiquette that one should always observe to successful navigates this minefield.
-To begin with though, lets follow an example of how not to approach the Office Christmas Party.
+Love it or hate it – there is an etiquette one should follow to navigate this minefield.
+To begin with, lets follow an example of how not to approach the Office Christmas Party.

 It is fair to say James had attacked the Office Christmas Party with some gusto.
 As a recent graduate in his first job with an up and coming PR agency he had possibly adapted the wrong mindset.
-In fact, maybe he had shown no mindset whatsoever given he had decided to arrive dressed as Elvis.
-As he said to colleagues as they gathered at the exclusive hotel bar in London – “He was going to go for it tonight” and in truth he would not disappoint on that score.
+In fact, he had shown no mindset whatsoever given he had arrived dressed as Elvis.
+As he said to colleagues as they gathered at the exclusive hotel bar in London – “He was going for it tonight” and in truth he would not disappoint on that score.

 It’s hard to pinpoint the moment James crossed the line.
-Yes, it all started fine with a couple of light ales and some witty banter while stood at the bar, even indulging and sharing a few shots with colleagues to “get the party started” (while boisterous) is allowed.
-Helping himself to the entire tray of canapés from the waitress was possibly a gastronomic mistake – as others would later testify– or maybe it was just an early cry for help that went unanswered.
-Dabbling in an illegal pick-me-up during a bathroom break is a no-no….but setting off the fire extinguisher while in the bathroom and soaking John from the customer support team while he sat on the toilet is possibly a greater crime.
+Yes, it all started fine with a couple of light ales and some witty banter.
+Even indulging and sharing a few shots with colleagues to “get the party started”; while boisterous, is allowed.
+Helping himself to the entire tray of canapés from the waitress was possibly a gastronomic mistake – as others would later testify.
+But, maybe it was just an early cry for help that went unanswered.
+Dabbling in an illegal pick-me-up during a bathroom break is a no-no….but setting off the fire extinguisher in the bathroom and soaking John from the customer support team while he sat on the toilet is possibly a greater crime.
 Okay, we all make mistakes but James appears to have taken a running jump at the line.

-James’ grand exit of rushing from the room to throw-up in the nearest plant display before mumbling something about ‘kebab time’ was no doubt a blessing in disguise for all concerned – it was after all only 7.00pm at this stage and that allowed time for the other party goers to try and enjoy their evening and blank out the images of James’ Pink Panther boxer shorts being flung at the barman who had refused to serve him.
+James’ grand exit of rushing from the room to throw-up in the nearest plant display before mumbling something about ‘kebab time’ was no doubt a blessing in disguise for all concerned – it was after all only 7.00pm.
+It did allow time for the other party goers to try and enjoy their evening and blank out the images of James’ Pink Panther boxer shorts being flung at the barman who had refused to serve him.
 How he had removed them is still a mystery – but it does back the theory the hand is quicker than the eye.

 Probably also worth mention everyone learned that evening there is a right way and a wrong way to drink a Flaming Sambuca when stood next to someone wearing a fake fur coat….and James demonstrated the wrong way, which was unfortunate given the fire extinguisher had gone missing.